SimmiiP/employee-app/README.md

 +++ I added a search by name function which allows you to search the employee up by their first name instead of their employee number.

-++ Sort by Salary Low - High
+++ Sort by Salary Low - High and High-Low

-+++ I added a lambdas that sorts the objects by their salary variable low to high, and prints the result First Name, Last Name, Salary.
++++ I added a lambdas that sorts the objects by their salary variable low to high when the user inputs (Ascending (*Case Sensitive)), and high to low when the user inputs (Descending(*Case Sensitive)), prints the result First Name, Last Name, Salary.

 ++ UX Design